Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Proof of Theorem

 We see that

 $b\in\{x,z\}$, which explains the denotations $\delta_z$ and $\delta_x$.
-Namely, $\delta_b$ is the difference between the probabilities of two outcomes in the case of perfect detection on the state $G_1\rho_B^{(1,+)}G_1$, i.e., on the state attenuated by the imperfect detection in the $z$ basis.
+In other words, $\delta_b$ is the difference between the probabilities of two outcomes in the case of perfect detection for the state $G_1\rho_B^{(1,+)}G_1$, i.e., for the state attenuated by the imperfect detection in the $z$ basis.
 Formula for $\delta_z$ in Eqs.~(\ref{EqDelta}) is now obvious.
-Also it can be straightforwardly shown that
+Also, it can be straightforwardly shown that